Lecture 5

 Self-attention layer works on sets of vectors.

 Self-attention doesn't know the order of the vectors it is processing.
-So add positional encoding EE to the input.
+So add positional encoding E to the input.
 Can be learned lookup table, or fixed function

 Masked Self-Attention Layer